Canop/squale/README.md

 Images are scaled up or down with the Lanczos sampling algorithm (window 3) which isn't terribly fast but gives excellent results.

-Scaled PNG, ICO, BMP images are saved as PNG.
+Scaled PNG, ICO, and BMP images are saved as PNG.

 Other kinds of images are saved as JPEG.
 Default quality is 85 but it can be changed with the `--jpeg-quality` parameter.